Skip to main content

 • Are there fees for services?
 One-time or ongoing?

-If you decide to work with a support program,find out when services will start and whether significant delays are common before you will begin receiving the benefits.
+If you decide to work with a support program, find out when services will start and whether significant delays are common before you will begin receiving the benefits.
 Ask questions of the support program staff so that you are able to fully understand the services that they provide.
 Be certain to find out whether there will be a cost to you.

 There may be a need to find a way to meet your needs during any waiting period.
-For example, if you are waiting for the benefits of a child care assistance program to start, you may need to ask a family member or friend to help you for a short time until the benefits go into effect.
+For example, if you are waiting for the benefits of a childcare assistance program to start, you may need to ask a family member or friend to help you for a short time until the benefits go into effect.

 Air Transportation for Medical Care

-Ground Transportation Non-profits organizations:
+Ground Transportation Non-profit organizations:

 • Patient Advocate Foundation